What is a US Visa?

 The 6-month passport rule states that your passport must be valid for another six months before you depart for international travel.

-Depending on which country you are traveling to, the six-month period may begin from the date you leave that country or the date you arrive.
+• Depending on the country you travel to, the six-month period may begin when you leave or arrive.

-This requirement changes based on where you are traveling and sometimes even based on your nationality, and it is strongly advised to renew your passport or check with an embassy or consulate on what their requirements are.
+• This requirement changes based on where you are traveling and sometimes even your nationality, and it is strongly advised to renew your passport or check with an embassy or consulate on their requirements.

 Passport Renewal

-Remember: There are delays in passport renewal services around the world; please make sure to provide ISS with proof that you have requested passport renewal before your passport expires.
+Remember: There are delays in passport renewal services worldwide; please make sure to provide ISS with proof that you have requested passport renewal before your passport expires